-Michael Rubin is a counsel in Arnold & Porter LLP's business litigation group where his practice focuses on complex litigation and government investigations.
+Michael Rubin is Counsel in Arnold & Porter LLP's Business Litigation group where his practice focuses on complex litigation and government investigations, with substantial experience in the areas of antitrust, FCPA, products liability, and other litigation matters.

-Mr. Rubin's litigation practice includes substantial experience with major civil litigation in federal and state courts across the country covering a wide range of subjects and industries.
+Mr. Rubin's litigation practice focuses on major civil litigation in federal and state courts across the country covering a wide range of subjects and industries, including direct and indirect purchaser class actions.

-In antitrust, Mr. Rubin recently defended a major pharmaceutical company against "sham" antitrust claims and is representing a leading private equity firm against antitrust claims related to bidding practices.
-Previously, Mr. Rubin was co-lead trial counsel in one of the largest antitrust cases ever to proceed to the eve of trial.
-Mr. Rubin has represented numerous other companies in various industries in antitrust investigations involving the Department of Justice and Federal Trade Commission as well as other antitrust litigation.
+In antitrust, Mr. Rubin has extensive experience with civil antitrust litigation ranging from Section 1 and 2 claims to bid-rigging to other cartel matters.
+For example, Mr. Rubin is currently defending a Japanese auto parts supplier against allegations of price-fixing in the sale of Wire Harness Products.
+He has defended a major pharmaceutical company against "sham" litigation claims and is currently representing a leading private equity firm against claims of bid-rigging.
+Previously, Mr. Rubin was co-lead trial counsel in one of the largest antitrust cases ever to proceed to the eve of trial in Discover v.
+Visa.
+Mr. Rubin has also represented numerous companies in confidential investigations by the Department of Justice (DOJ) and Federal Trade Commission (FTC), including clients in financial, chemical, and other industries.

 Mr. Rubin has a strong commitment to pro bono work.
-He recently was lead trial counsel in the three-week trial in July 2013 challenging Pennsylvania's Voter ID Law.
-In 2012, Mr. Rubin was similarly one of the lead lawyers in obtaining the 2012 preliminary injunction against the law.
+In July 2013, he served as lead trial counsel in the national-profile, three-week trial challenging Pennsylvania's Voter ID Law, which resulted in a precedent-setting decision striking down Pennsylvania’s Law as unconstitutional despite US Supreme Court precedent to the contrary.
+This victory followed two preliminary injunction hearings in 2012 and an emergency appeal to the Pennsylvania Supreme Court.
 Previously, Mr. Rubin established new law on Title VII's anti-retaliation protections in Rochon v.
 Gonzalez, 438 F.3d 1211 (D.C.
 Cir.
 2006), representing one of the most famous FBI Title VII victims in bringing a new round of Title VII retaliation claims against the FBI.

 Litigation Representative Matters

-- Served as lead trial counsel seeking a permanent injunction against Pennsylvania's Voter ID Law in July 2013.
+- Served as lead trial counsel challenging Pennsylvania's Voter ID Law and successfully obtained permanent injunction.

 - Defending Texas Pacific Group in civil antitrust claims related to the leveraged buy-out bidding practices of the leading private equity firms.